 The process of raising capital is straightforward, but not easy.
-Successfully raising capital requires a high degree of focus and a significant commitment of time from company founders and key management.
+Whether you work with an investment firm or raise funds from friends and family, successfully raising capital requires a high degree of focus and a significant commitment of time from company founders and key management.

 The capital process can be described in three steps: